Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 • Stomazan;

-At the initial stage of the disease, a single application of any of the drugs mentioned above is sufficient for treatment; in advanced cases, treatment is carried out twice with an interval of 1-2 weeks (in accordance with the instructions).
-In addition, the treatment of psoroptosis in rabbits can be carried out by injection (an injection is given subcutaneously in the withers, intramuscularly in the thigh or directly in the ear).
+At the initial stage of the disease, a single use of any of the drugs mentioned above is sufficient for treatment; in advanced cases, treatment is carried out twice with an interval of 1–2 weeks (in accordance with the instructions).
+In addition, treatment of psoroptosis in rabbits can be carried out by injection (the injection is given subcutaneously in the withers, intramuscularly in the thigh or directly in the ear).
 Drugs used for this purpose:

 • Baymek;